reticula-network/reticula-python/docs/installation.rst

 .. code-block:: console

-   $ pip install --upgrade pip
+   $ python -m pip install --upgrade pip
-   $ pip install --upgrade reticula
+   $ python -m pip install --upgrade reticula

 The first command makes sure your pip installation is up-to-date, the second command installs the most recent version of Reticula from the repository.

-The binding currently supports Python versions 3.8, 3.9 and 3.10, with an experimental support for PyPy versions 3.8 and 3.9.
+The binding currently supports Python versions 3.8, 3.9 and 3.10, with an aim to provide experimental support for PyPy versions 3.8 and 3.9.

 If you need to install the library on a system with no pre-compiled Wheels, you can also build and install the binding from scrach.
 Chack out the